stroiman/go-dom/code-gen/generators/README.md

 > [!NOTE]
 >
-> If you create custom support for new constructs, please add them
+> If you create custom support for new constructs, please create a PR.

 ### Creating a file